LCC-CIT/CS210-CourseMaterials/LectureNotes/CS210-Unit03-1-MachineLearning.md

 **Example of a model:** The *naive Bayes classifier* for detecting spam assigns weights (probabilities) to words in a set of words.
 This set of weights along with the algorithm for using them to classify an email message constitute a trained *model*.

+### ML Terminology

+- **Feature**: An individual measurable property or input used by the model (e.g., age, temperature).
+- **Label**: The output or target value the model is trying to predict (e.g., "spam" or "not spam").
+- **Training Data**: The dataset used to teach the model patterns and relationships.
+- **Test Data**: A separate dataset used to evaluate how well the model performs on unseen data.

 ## Types of ML

 ### Supervised learning